smartcontractkit/seth/README.md

 - for Blob transactions (EIP-4844) it's the sum of gas fee cap and tip cap and max fee per blob
 - for AccessList transactions (EIP-2930) it's just the gas price

-Please note that Blob and AccessList
+Please note that Blob and AccessList support remains experimental and is not tested.

 If you want to use a custom bumping strategy, you can use a function with [GasBumpStrategyFn](retry.go) type.
 Here's an example of a custom strategy that bumps the gas price by 100% for every retry:
 ```go